gravitational/gravity/docs/7.x/cluster.md

 This command will collect diagnostics from all Cluster nodes into the specified tarball that you can then submit for evaluation.

-If you would like to examine the debug report, here is a quick overview of what information is collected and availble for examination.
+If you would like to examine the debug report, here is a quick overview of what information is collected and available for examination.
 First extract the tarball into a directory of your choice.
 Here we'll extract the tarball into a `report` directory with: `mkdir report && tar -zxf report.tar.gz -C report`.

-The contents of the report should look something like:
+The contents of the report should look similiar to this:
 ```bsh
 $ tree report
 report